The Role of the Worker Bee

 Feeding larva is probably the most important role of the worker bee.
 Without well fed adults continuously emerging, the colony stands little chance of survival.

-Queen honey bee with a retinue of bees image.
+Queen honey bees with a retinue of bees.

 Queen Attendants: Day 7-12

-During this period the role of a worker may be to take care of the queen.
-The queen’s attendants (we call this her “retinue”) feed her, groom her body and clean away any wastes.
+During this period the role of a worker may include taking care of the queen.
+The queen’s attendants (her “retinue”) feed her, groom her body and clean away any wastes.
+The queen bee can fulfill her role as egg layer without distractions.

-As colony members clean the queen and each other, these chemical messengers are spread throughout the hive.
+As colony members clean the queen and each other, bee pheromones (chemical messengers) are spread throughout the hive.
 It lets everyone know that the queen is in residence.

 Beeswax Production: Day 12 -18

-Worker bees make wax from special glands located on the underside of their abdomens.
-They must consume a lot of honey for maximum wax production.
+Worker bees make wax using special glands located on the underside of their abdomens.
+But, they must consume a lot of honey for maximum production.

 Making Honey: Day 13-18

 Stored honey keeps the colony alive over the cold Winter months.
-Worker bees are in complete control of making honey.
+Worker bees are responsible for making honey.

-As field bees return to the hive with honey stomachs full of nectar, it is transferred to a young house bees.
-The house bee adds enzymes and reduces the moisture content.
-The water content of ripe honey must be low.
-Excess water will cause it to spoil.
+Field bees return to the hive with honey stomachs full of nectar.
+It is transferred to house bees who add more enzymes and reduce the moisture content.
+The water content of ripe honey must be low or it will spoil.

 The process of making honey increases the moisture levels inside the hive.
-Workers at this age are also responsible for fanning the hive.
-This wing fanning activity helps to cool the hive and reduce moisture.
+Workers at this age are also responsible for fanning the hive to reduce moisture and control internal hive temperature.

 Guard honey bees at hive entrance image.